CSCI 370

 3 2D Platformers

-5 Pathfinding and 3D Models
+5 NPCs, Pathfinding and Steering

 Much of your experience with game development in this course will be through labs for making games every other week.
 Each lab will be assigned with time allotted to work through the materials.

 On these labs, you will work with partner(s) on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a single copy of the assignment.
-If students working as partners wish to turn in a lab late, all students must use a late day.

 Presentations and Streaming